gerry-baird/Drug-Demo/ads/README.md

 To use the Watson ML predictive models in ADS we need to do a bit of configuration to connect ADS to the Watson ML Deployment Space we created earlier.

-First we need to create a new machine learning provider, her is the configuration screen:
+First we need to create a new machine learning provider, here is the configuration screen:

 ![](images/ml_config.jpg)